ydataai/ydata-profiling/CONTRIBUTING.md

   `pandas-profiling` is not a machine learning package, even though many of our users use EDA as a step prior to developing their models.
   Our focus lies in the exploratory data analysis.
   Any functionality that enables machine learning applications by more effective data profiling, is welcome.
-  Future work might include an extension to `pandas-profiling`, specific for profiling of target variables and machine learning predictions.

   _Related_: [#124][i124], [#173][i173], [#198][i198] or [create one](https://github.com/ydataai/pandas-profiling/issues/new/choose).

-#### Support
-Maintaining the package takes up quite some time, which is all donated voluntarily.
-We are driven to provide new highly-requested features in the area of machine learning.
-Unfortunately, we do not have capacity to actively develop new features.
-If you are willing to support us in this (industry partner or sponsorship), [drop us a line](mailto:pandasprofiling@gmail.com).
-Another low-threshold way to support is to connect your company's logo to the package (e.g. let us place it in an "Used at" section, we know from contributions that people at IBM, Microsoft and various types of companies use `pandas-profiling`).

 #### **Did you find a bug?**